Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/ScreenCapture.md

 * **screenrecord** doesn't capture sound, only image is captured
 * Logcat package uses Unity's video player for the video preview, you might see **WindowsVideoMedia** warnings in Editor console if your host OS is Windows, since displayed video is not processed
 * If you're capturing a static image, the video will contain only one frame and be a zero length video
+* **Chrome OS**: you can only capture the video from the sandboxed app, meaning which you install manually via adb or Unity.
+You cannot capture video from desktop or builtin apps.

 ![Device Screen Capture](images/capture_video.png)